 Prerequisites: ME 375; ME 390; ME 280 or MATH 280 or ECE 280.
 Intermediate topics on conduction, convection, radiation heat transfer.
 Introductions to heat exchangers, simultaneous heat and mass transfer and phase change.
 Applications to design.

 ME 482.
 Fundamentals of Alternative Energy and Fuel Cell Technology (3)

 Prerequisites: ME 375, ME 390, MSE 304.
 Alternative energy basics, energy economics, fuel cell fundamentals, fuel cell operating principles and performance, fuel cell types, construction features, balance of fuel cell power plant, hydrogen infrastructure.
+Available for graduate credit.

 ME 483.
 Solar, Wind and Geothermal Energy (3)

 Prerequisites: ME 375, ME 390, MSE 304.
 Overview of alternative energy resources.
 Solar radiation characteristics.
 Solar energy collection and conversion devices.
 Design and analysis of passive and active solar energy systems.
 Solar electric power production and inverter technology.
 Wind energy conversion.
 Geothermal energy systems.
+Available for graduate credit.

 ME 484/L. Control of Mechanical Systems and Lab (2/1)

 Prerequisite: ME 384.
 Corequisite 484L.
 Classical feedback control theory emphasizing mechanical systems.
 Time domain, frequency domain, stability criteria and system sensitivity techniques.
 Introduction to design compensation and methods.
 Digital computer simulation of translational and rotational mechanical, hydraulic and pneumatic systems.
 Control system design projects.
 Available for graduate credit.
 2 hours lecture, one 3-hour lab per week.